 Siri paused.

 You could go to him, Susebron wrote.
-Tell him the truth, and begin building support for my reveal.
+Tell him the truth, and begin building support for me.
 Perhaps he will lead you to other Returned he thinks might listen.
 The priests will not be able to silence us all.

 Siri lay beside him for a moment, head still resting on his chest.
 “I don’t know,” she finally said.
 “It sounds possible, Seb, but it just seems so foolhardy.
 Why not just run?
-All of my main serving women are from Pahn Kahl now.
+My serving women are from Pahn Kahl now.
 Bluefingers has said that he will try to get us out, if I ask.
 We can flee to Idris.”

 Susebron was motionless for a moment.
 Then, he slowly erased his board and wrote.
 If we flee, Hallandren troops will follow, Siri.
 We would not be safe in Idris.